A Severe Traumatic Brain Injury. WHEN A PUNCH INFLICTS FATAL BRAIN INJURY AND HOW TO DEFEND Against TBI

-The family of a man in a neighboring state recently found themselves dealing with this issue after a man died as a result of a punch to his face.
+The family of a man in a neighboring state recently found a related death among themselves dealing with this issue after a man died as a result of a punch to his face.
 At the time of the incident, the victim was serving as a referee in a recreational soccer league.
 After giving one of the players a warning, also known as a yellow card, because of his on-field behavior, that 17-year-old argued with, and then punched the referee.

 Traumatic brain injuries can occur in a variety of circumstances.
 Though the injury does not always lead to death, and victims may recover, they usually face repercussions such as cognitive issues or seizures, for years to come, sometimes even throughout the rest of their life.